El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 Other areas that experience higher levels of rainfall during this period include Southern Africa and the Northwestern United States.

-Even increased cyclonic activity in the Asian region has also been linked to La Niña.
+Increased cyclonic activity in the Asian region has also been linked to La Niña.

-What Is The Difference Between El Niño and La Niña And Their Impact On The Weather?
+What Is The Difference Between El Niño And La Niña And Their Impact On The Weather?

 By defining what precisely El Niño and La Niña are, how they are formed, and the impact each one has on local and global weather and climate, this question has already been mostly answered.

-However, it will be useful to list some of the key differences Between The Two Phenomena:
+However, it will be useful to list some of the key differences between the two phenomena:

-• El Niño is a Spanish term meaning "little boy," while La Niña is also a Spanish term meaning "little girl."
+- El Niño is a Spanish term meaning “little boy,” while La Niña is also a Spanish term meaning “little girl.”

-• El Niño is associated with warmer water in the Pacific Ocean along the equator, while La Niña is associated with colder than usual water temperatures in the Central and Eastern Pacific Ocean.
+- El Niño is associated with warmer water in the Pacific Ocean along the equator, while La Niña is associated with colder-than-usual water temperatures in the Central and Eastern Pacific Ocean.

-• In the Pacific Ocean, warm water suppresses the upwelling of deeper waters during El Niño cycles, while cold water stimulates the upwelling of deeper waters during La Niña cycles.
+- In the Pacific Ocean, warm water suppresses the upwelling of deeper waters during El Niño cycles, while cold water stimulates the upwelling of deeper waters during La Niña cycles.

-• Heavy rains over the west coast of South America are associated with El Niño cycles, while dry conditions are experienced over the region during La Niña cycles.
+- Heavy rains over the west coast of South America are associated with El Niño cycles, while dry conditions are experienced over the region during La Niña cycles.

-• Areas in Southern Africa and Australia experience very dry conditions during an El Niño cycle, while more humid conditions are experienced during a La Niña cycle.
+- Areas in Southern Africa and Australia experience very dry conditions during an El Niño cycle, while more humid conditions are experienced during a La Niña cycle.

-These are just a handful of differences between El Niño and La Niña phenomena, but summarize the key differences between the two.
+These are just a handful of differences between El Niño and La Niña phenomena, but they summarize the key differences between the two.

 Throughout this article, I brought up the subject of global warming on quite a few occasions.
-If you want to find out more about what it is and how it is formed, you read more about it in this article.
+If you want to find out more about what it is and how it is formed, you can read more about it in this article.

 Conclusion